TWMJFinal

 Tomorrow, we head out.

-For many months now we had been consumed by our instruments: gnomons casting shadows across the stone disc, water clocks measuring unhurried time, the astrolabe threading the sky’s cold geometry through our hands.
-We had repeatedly searched our prophecies and delved through the Hebrew scrolls.
-We poured over Balaam’s oracles in the Torah, and Isaiah’s proclamations in the Nevi’im, finally aligning the celestial motion with the resonance of those ancient voices.
+For many months now we have been consumed by our instruments: gnomons casting shadows across the stone disc, water clocks measuring unhurried time, the astrolabe threading the sky’s cold geometry through our hands.
+We have repeatedly searched our prophecies and delved through the Hebrew scrolls.
+We have poured over Balaam’s oracles in the Torah, and Isaiah’s proclamations in the Nevi’im, finally aligning the celestial motion with the resonance of those

 As the Chief Astronomers and Wise Men of Persia – I, along with Balthazar and Gaspar – we are all accustomed to seeing meaning in the turning of the heavens.
 Our research is complete.
-We have dedicated ourselves to the celestial geometry; now, we must cast aside those calculations and focus on the immediate needs of a long journey.
-The maps of the sky have done their work; now, we shall follow the ancient paths towards the West.
+We have dedicated ourselves to the celestial geometry; now, we must cast aside those calculations and focus on the immediate needs of what seems to be a long journey.
+The maps of the sky have done their work; now, we shall follow the ancient paths towards the west.

 Day 183

-We commit ourselves for the kingdom of Judah, the land of the Hebrews.
+We commit ourselves for the kingdom of Judah, the land of the Hebrews, in the great Roman Empire.
 Let the journey begin!

 Day 228

 The journey has unrolled in a tapestry of hardship.
-We are deep into the second month on the backs of our camels, enduring scorching midland days and nights that bit us with frost.
-Our only constant comfort is the lodestar, illuminating the vast night sky.
+We are deep into the second month on the backs of our camels, enduring scorching midland days and nights that bite us with frost.
+Our only constant comfort was the lodestar, illuminating the vast night sky.

 The prophecy is now fastened to the Earth.